jameswalmsley/phabrik/README.md

 ## Plugins

-Currently phabulous support NeoVim, but we are moving to full ViM compatibility.
+Currently phabrik support NeoVim, but we are moving to full ViM compatibility.
 The main tooling is written in python, and can be used to create a plugin for any text editor.